Adultery laws: United States

 The United States is one of few industrialized countries to have laws criminalizing adultery.
-In the United States, laws vary from state-to-state.
+In the United States, laws vary from state to state.
 Until the mid-20th century, most U.S. states (especially Southern and Northeastern states) had laws against fornication, adultery or cohabitation.
 These laws have gradually been abolished or struck down by courts as unconstitutional.

 State criminal laws against adultery are rarely enforced.
 Federal appeals courts have ruled inconsistently as to whether these laws are unconstitutional (especially after the 2003 Supreme Court decision Lawrence v.
 Texas) and as of 2019 the Supreme Court has not ruled directly on the issue.

-As of 2022, adultery is a criminal offense in 16 states, but prosecutions are rare.
+As of 22 November 2024, adultery remains a crime in 16 states and the Commonwealth of Puerto Rico but prosecutions are rare.
 Pennsylvania abolished its fornication and adultery laws in 1973.
-States which have decriminalised adultery in recent years include West Virginia (2010), Colorado (2013), New Hampshire (2014), Massachusetts (2018), Utah (2019), and Idaho (2022).
+States which have decriminalised adultery in recent years include West Virginia (2010), Colorado (2013), New Hampshire (2014), Massachusetts (2018), Utah (2019), Idaho (2022), Minnesota (2023), and New York (2024).
 The District of Columbia repealed its adultery law in 2003.
 When passing the District of Columbia Organic Act of 1801, the 6th United States Congress extended all of the criminal laws of Maryland and Virginia to the respective territory within the District that each state had ceded to the federal government under Article I, Section VIII, and adultery had been an indictable offense in Maryland since the passage of a provincial law in 1715.

-The last conviction of adultery in Massachusetts was in 1983 and held that the statute was constitutional and that "no fundamental personal privacy right implicit in the concept of ordered liberty guaranteed by the United States Constitution bars the criminal prosecution of such persons [adulterers]."
+The last conviction for adultery in Massachusetts was in 1983 and held that the statute was constitutional and that "no fundamental personal privacy right implicit in the concept of ordered liberty guaranteed by the United States Constitution bars the criminal prosecution of such persons [adulterers]."

-Although adultery laws are mostly found in the conservative states (especially Southern states), there are some notable exceptions such as New York.
-In Oklahoma, Michigan, and Wisconsin adultery is a felony, while in the other states it is a misdemeanor.
-It is a Class B misdemeanor in New York and a Class I felony in Wisconsin.
-Penalties vary from a $10 fine (Maryland) and a $500 fine (Rhode Island) to five years in prison (Oklahoma) and four years in prison (Michigan).

-In South Carolina, the fine for adultery is up to $500 and/or imprisonment for no more than one year (South Carolina code 16-15-60), and South Carolina divorce laws deny alimony to the adulterous spouse.

-In Florida, adultery ("Living in open adultery", Art 798.01) is illegal; while cohabitation of unmarried couples was decriminalized in 2016.

-In Alabama, adultery is a Class B misdemeanor.

-Adultery is a crime in Virginia, so that persons in divorce proceedings may use the Fifth Amendment.
-Any criminal convictions for adultery can determine alimony and asset distribution.
-In 2016, there was a bill in Virginia to decriminalize adultery and make it only a civil offense, but the Virginia Senate did not advance the bill.
+Today, adultery laws are mostly found in the conservative southern states.

+In general, 3 US states criminalize it as a felony (Oklahoma, Michigan, and Wisconsin) and 13 states along with Puerto Rico criminalize it as a misdemeanor.
+Punishments range from as little as a $10 fine in Maryland (despite being technically a criminal offense, not a civil one) to a fine of up to $10,000 and jail time of up to 3.5 years in Wisconsin and a fine of up to $5,000 and jail time of up to 5 years in Michigan.